-The accident happened on one of our family’s cattle properties, located west of Rockhampton in Central Queensland.
-It occurred over the Christmas holidays in 1987, before I was due to go back to boarding school to start year 12.
+The accident happened on one of the cattle properties our family then owned, this one located west of Rockhampton in Central Queensland.
+It was over the Christmas holidays in 1987, before I was due to go back to boarding school to begin year twelve.

 So, Dad had decided to expand our holdings and had bought a new place six hundred kilometres due west, not far from Longreach in the heart of central Queensland.
-The new, 30,000-hectare, station was perched on the rugged western side of the Great Dividing Range, about 60 kilometres north of Jericho.
-To reach it, you drove nine hours westward the last stretch being up the ominous sounding ‘Desert Road’.
-The property was called, appropriately enough, ‘Speculation’.
+The new, thirty thousand hectare station was perched on the rugged western side of the Great Dividing Range, about 60 kilometres north of Jericho.
+To reach it, you drove nine hours westward the last stretch being up the aptly named, ominous sounding "Desert Road".
+The property was called, appropriately enough, "Speculation".

 I was as fit as I had ever been.
-Apart from all the other manual work I’d been doing over the two months I’d been there, for the previous few weeks I’d been fencing in our newly created airstrip using only crowbar and shovel.
-One day, the fence was finished and that night over steak and chips Dad asked me to check the far boundary, which ran parallel to the Desert Road for fifteen dreary kilometres.
+Apart from all the other manual work I’d been doing over the two months I’d been there, for the previous few weeks I’d been fencing in our newly created airstrip, using only crowbar and shovel.
+Eventually, the fence was finished and that night over steak and chips Dad asked me to check the far boundary, which ran parallel to the Desert Road for fifteen dreary kilometres.

-I set off from the homestead at about 10 o’clock.
+I set off from the homestead at about ten o’clock.
 It was rather a clear, sunny morning.
-There had been rain the night before, so the air was crisp and tangy.
+There had been rain the night before, and so the air was crisp and tangy.
 As I rode towards the boundary, I rode off the road a ways to inspect a recent burn-off on one of the paddocks.
 In almost no time, I was lost amongst an immense open stand of iron-barks amidst a huge, charred, homogenous plain.
 Eventually, after half-an-hour or so of aimless riding, I found a fence-line and made my way back to the road.
-I noticed the fuel was down to just over half-full.
-I hadn’t topped up before leaving the homestead and I wasn’t sure whether I had enough fuel to last the day.
-I almost turned around and headed home to top up, but shrugged my shoulders, and decided the risk was not likely to exceed my father’s wrath.
+I noticed the fuel guage was down to just over half-full; I hadn’t filled up before leaving the homestead and I wasn’t sure whether I had enough fuel to last the day.
+I almost turned around and headed home to top up, but shrugged my shoulders and decided the risk was not likely to exceed my father’s wrath.
 Unfortunately, upon such relatively banal decisions destinies often lie.

-At the top of the hill, I was a bit surprised to find I had come to the end of the neighbour’s paddock.
-Even more curiously, the gate through this fence was set in the corner not on the road, so that you needed to ride off the road to go through the gate.
-I shook my head at the sheer stupidity of this.
-After opening the gate, I checked whether there were any cattle nearby.
-There weren’t, so I decided to leave the gate open unless the boundary needed significant repair, I would be coming back through the gate very soon.
+At the top of the hill, I was a little surprised to see I had come to the end of the neighbour’s paddock.
+Even more curiously, the gate through this fence was set in the corner not on the road, so that you needed to ride off the road to go through the it.
+I shook my head at the sheer stupidity of this arrangement.
+After opening the gate, I checked to see whether there were any cattle nearby.
+There weren’t, so I decided to leave the gate open — unless the boundary needed significant repair, I would be coming back through the open gate very soon.

 I rode to the where our property ended.
 The boundary fence was taut and true.
 I turned around in the corner and rode back uphill.

-Ten metres away, glinting in the midday sun, a single silver strand of shiny barbed wire flew rapidly at my head.
-Desperately, I tried to throw myself backward off the bike and almost managed to escape underneath the wire.
+Ten metres away, glinting in the midday sun, a single silver strand of shiny barbed wire was flying rapidly at my head.
+Desperately, I tried to throw myself backward off the bike. and almost managed to escape underneath the wire.

-But didn’t.
-I wasn’t quick enough.
-The high-tensile wire caught my neck, the barbs leaving two deep gouges underneath my jaw before catching on the end of my chin and snapping my head back so sharply, my neck seemed sure to break, but didn’t.
-Nevertheless, the whiplash was so severe my voice-box disintegrated.
-The trachea, that elastic pipe, broke in two: the bottom half dropping down into the bottom of my chest.
-My vocal chords also snapped, abruptly quelling a terrified scream.
+I wasn't quick enough.
+The high-tensile wire caught my neck, the barbs leaving two deep gouges underneath my jaw before catching on the end of my chin and snapping my head back so sharply, my neck seemed sure to break.
+It didn't, however the whiplash was so severe my voice-box disintegrated.
+The trachea, that elastic pipe, broke in two — the bottom half dropping down into the bottom of my chest.
+My vocal cords also snapped, abruptly quelling a terrified scream.

-My hands flew to my throat and the bike toppled over on its side, dumping me into the dust.
+My hands flew to my throat and the bike toppled over on its side, dumping me in the dust.
 It had broken the bottom two wires, but the top one had merely stretched and lay limp behind me.
-I clutched at my throat and tried to moan, but only a dull whimper resonated from me to break the sudden silence.
+I clutched at my throat and tried to moan, but only a dull whimper escaped to break the sudden silence.

-Panicking, I opened my mouth wide to scream for rescue, “Dad!
-Dad!” but all that issued was a tiny muted croak.
-A small sane voice told me no help would be arriving that day, since I was not expected home till dusk.
+Panicking, I opened my mouth wide to scream for rescue – “Dad!
+Dad!” – but all that issued was a tiny muted croak.
+A small sane voice told me no help would be arriving that day, since I was not expected home until dusk.
 I sat down in the dust as my very deep peril dawned in my consciousness.